Touring our Region

-About one hour driving time for this 26km scenic drive.
-The circular route commences and finishes at Beechworth.
+Beechworth Forest Drive - About one hour drivie - the 26km circular route commences and finishes at Beechworth.

-This 5km drive encompasses part of the Historic Beechworth Park Drive and is also popular with walkers and cyclists.
-Start your drive on Sydney Road at the Golden Horseshoes Monument or at the Powder Magazine.
+Gorge Drive - About a 15 minute drive - this 5km drive encompasses part of the Historic Beechworth Park Drive and is popular with walkers and cyclists.
+Start on Sydney Road at the Golden Horseshoes Monument or at the Powder Magazine.

 The hamlet of Stanley was once a bustling gold mining town during the 1850’s.
 The town had a number of hotels, a bakery, general store, boot maker, carpenter, butcher, saw mill, brewery and inn.
 Today, Stanley has a general store and an inn, which stands on the original site of the old Star Hotel.
 In season there is a delicious array of local produce – apples, nuts and berries can be purchased from roadside stalls in and around Stanley.

 A stroll down High Street is a delightful way to learn a little of the history of Yackandandah and takes only 20 minutes or so.
 Start at the school opposite the shire offices, and looking at sites on both sides of High Street, follow its gentle fall, to the end at Williams Street or walk a little further to the old stone bridge.
 The Yackandandah area was settled in about 1837, principally as large pastoral runs.
 A village began in the early 1850's with the gold rush.
 Most of the notable buildings date from the 20 years or so after the first land sales of early 1857.